algosup/2022-2023-project-1-smart-signage-Project-8-group/test_report.md

 - want: the LoRa and the LED connect
 - get: the LEDs lighted up
 - result: positive
-- comment:
+- comment: the LEDs are connected to the LoRa via an arduino uno and an ST-link

 ### test n°3

 - name: additional connection
 - description: test an additionnal connection between the LoRa and an arduino uno
 - want: the LoRa and the arduino uno connect
-- get:
+- get: the LED on the arduino uno lights up
-- result:
+- result: positive
 - comment:

 ### test n°4